Selwin09/Selwin09/README.md

 - 👋 Hi, I’m @Selwin
-- 👀 I’m interested in software developer
+- 👀 interested in Web Developement and SE
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java, Angular
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 Selwin09/Selwin09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.